LeastAuthority/ssh-agent-action/README.md

 # ssh-agent
-GitHub action to load a key into in memory using a temp disk.
+GitHub action to load a key into in memory using a temp disk (tmpfs).

 It can be used as an attempt to keep the private ssh key from being written to disk.